Successful campaigns ensured win for independents in Khyber district

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BARA: The independent candidates won all the three seats of the Khyber Pakhtunkhwa Assembly in the July 20 election in the Khyber district only after carrying out successful poll campaigns.
 A total of 216133 are registered voters including 92450 women voters in PK-107 in Bara subdivision of Khyber district.
 According to the election commission, the turnout was 17.49 in PK-107, Bara.
 About 31297 men and 6498 women cast their votes for the PK-107.
 The independent candidate Muhammad Shafiq defeated another independent candidate and former federal minister Hameedullah Jan in PK-107.
+Shafiq got 9796 votes while Hameedullah Jan polled 8428 votes.
+Muhammad Zubair of Pakistan Tehreek-e-Insaf got 6375 votes.
+Jamaat Islami candidate Shah Faisal Afridi secured 4,919 while JUI-F candidate Maulana Shamsuddin got 3,296 votes.

-BARA: The independent candidates won all the three seats of the Khyber Pakhtunkhwa Assembly in the July 20 election in the Khyber district only after carrying out successful poll campaigns.
 A total of 216133 are registered voters including 92450 women voters in PK-107 in Bara subdivision of Khyber district.
 According to the election commission, the turnout was 17.49 in PK-107, Bara.
 About 31297 men and 6498 women cast their votes for the PK-107.
 The independent candidate Muhammad Shafiq defeated another independent candidate and former federal minister Hameedullah Jan in PK-107.
+Shafiq got 9796 votes while Hameedullah Jan polled 8428 votes.
+Muhammad Zubair of Pakistan Tehreek-e-Insaf got 6375 votes.
+Jamaat Islami candidate Shah Faisal Afridi secured 4,919 while JUI-F candidate Maulana Shamsuddin got 3,296 votes.